 "Unstable objects" means items whose strength, configuration, or lack of stability may allow them to become dislocated and shift and therefore may not properly support the loads imposed on them.
 Unstable objects do not constitute a safe base support for scaffolds, platforms, or employees.
 Examples include, but are not limited to, barrels, boxes, loose brick, and concrete blocks.

-"Vertical pickup" means a rope used to support the horizontal rope in catenary scaffolds.
+"Vertical pickup" means a rope used to support the horizontal rope in centenary scaffolds.

 "Walkway" means a portion of a scaffold platform used only for access and not as a work level.